 Dear Collaborators,

-The level of solar activity is extremely low.
-NOAA 12748 continues to
+The level of solar activity continues to be extremely low.
+Solar

-message.
-No change in flare activity is expected in the next 24-hour
+with no change in flaring activity expected in the next 24-hour

 period.